1512...The Sistine Chapel in Rome is now open to the public. The ceiling was painted by Michelangelo,

 Tehran.
 They take more than 60 American hostages.

-prime minister of Israel, Yitzhak Rabin, is fatally
+Israel, Yitzhak Rabin, is fatally

 shot after attending a peace rally in Tel Aviv, Israel.